jbukuts/wordfinder/README.md

 In order to properly execute the program the proper usage is:
 `./main_1 [word] [file_path]`

-with the command line variables with self explanatory.
 Order is the same for both sub projects.

 ## Principles
 This program makes us of various form of IPC to pass information between a child and parent process.
 Those that are made use of are: